complexdatacollective/documentation.networkcanvas.com/docs/tutorials/sample-interview.md

 ---
 layout: default
 parent: Tutorials
-title: A Sample Network Canvas Protocol
+title: A Sample Network Canvas Protocol in Interviewer
 nav_order: 1
-last_modified_at: 2020-12-07
+last_modified_at: 2020-12-10
 ---

-## Introduction to a Sample Network Canvas Protocol
+## Introduction to a Sample Network Canvas Protocol in Interviewer

 This article will introduce you to Interviewer by walking through a sample Network Canvas protocol.
 The protocol we have created for this example gives an overview of the main features and tasks of the tool, which we hope will help orient you to the different types of studies that can be conducted with Interviewer.

 You can download the protocol file for this demonstration yourself and import it into Interviewer to follow along.
 You can also open it within Architect to learn how it was configured and how to make changes.
 If you want to learn how to create this protocol from scratch, read the [building a protocol using architect](./building-using-architect.md) article.

-To download this protocol, click [here](../../../protocols/Public Health Protocol.netcanvas).
-To follow along on your own device, you will need to import the protocol using either a downloaded copy of this file, or by entering the URL `https://documentation.networkcanvas.com/protocols/Public%20Health%20Protocol.netcanvas` into Interviewer.
+To download this protocol, click [here](../../../protocols/Sample Protocol.netcanvas).
+To follow along on your own device, you will need to import the protocol using either a downloaded copy of this file, or by entering the URL `https://documentation.networkcanvas.com/protocols/Sample%20Protocol.netcanvas` into Interviewer.
 Detailed information about importing a protocol into Interviewer is provided in the [Server and Interviewer Workflows](./server-workflows.md) article.

 From here onward, we will assume that the protocol is already installed within Interviewer.